-The relationship between the FSP and the customer is essentially a contractual one.
-Generally, the FSP does not have a duty to advise a customer that a transaction or product is not in their interests, nor is it obliged to put the customer's interests ahead of its own.
-However, the FSP does have a duty of care to exercise reasonable care and skill in carrying out transactions for its customer.
+The relationship between the financial firm and the customer is essentially a contractual one.
+Generally, the financial firm does not have a duty to advise a customer that a transaction or product is not in their interests, nor is it obliged to put the customer's interests ahead of its own.
+However, the financial firm does have a duty of care to exercise reasonable care and skill in carrying out transactions for its customer.